Differentiable Uncalibrated Imaging: Differentiable framework

 where $G_{\vmu}: \R^M \rightarrow \R^N$ is a differentiable reconstruction method that was designed using measurement coordinates $\vmu$.
 Putting everything together, our complete joint optimization objective is

-where $\lambda_1, \lambda_2 \in \R_{\geq 0}$ are tunable weights.
+where $\lambda \in \mathbb{R}_{\geq 0}$ is a tunable weight that controls the relative importance of the consistency and fitting losses.
 As the assumed coordinates $\vmu$ are close to the true unknown coordinates $\wt{\vmu}$, we initialize $\vnu$ to $\vmu$.
 After completing the optimization \eqref{eq:joint_objective}, the learned coordinates $\wh{\vmu}$ are close to $\wt{\vmu}$ (verified in Section \ref{sec:experiments}), and the final reconstruction and estimate of $\vx \in \R^N$ is given by

+One of the advantages of the objective \eqref{eq:joint_objective} is that the same operator, $\mA_{\vmu}$ in \eqref{eq:loss_consistency}, is used in each optimization iteration.
+A formulation that uses the continually updating learned measurement coordinates $\vnu$ in \eqref{eq:loss_consistency}, would require the operator to be rebuilt after each optimization iteration. \aqe{If there is no efficient implementation to change the measurement coordinates due to the complexity of the forward process, and if the operator is large, this can be severely time consuming and resource intensive. }